GSA/sinwebapp/README.md

 ## Superuser

 The superuser of the database is controlled by environment variabless, DJANGO_SUPERUSER_*.
 These variables are loaded into it the initialization script and passed into Django while it is starting up.
-The local environment variables are set in the <i>local.env</i> file, while the cloud environment variables need to be set with the <i>cf cli</i>
+The container environment variables are set in the <i>local.env</i> file, the local environment variables are set in the <i>init-app.sh</i> script and the cloud environment variables need to be set with the <i>cf cli</i>

 ## TODO
 - [x] reset service-key redirect uri on cloud.gov